botlaram/docs/docs/linux.md

 ## Steps to Add New User

-1. to add user in linux
+1. to add user in linux.

 ```shell
 sudo adduser <user-name>  #it will ask for password enter new password
 ```

-2. switch to new user
+2. Then it will show you some options like.

 ```shell
 su - <user-name>